Natural Gas Innovation Act

 What is included in CenterPoint’s innovation plan?

-• Renewable natural gas (RNG) is produced by capturing and recycling organic waste materials from farms, food waste, wastewater treatment facilities and other sources to produce pipeline-quality gas.
-CenterPoint would purchase RNG for our gas supply, with the goal of reducing greenhouse gas emissions resulting from the production, distribution and consumption of natural gas.
+Renewable natural gas (RNG) is produced by recycling organic waste materials from farms, food waste, wastewater treatment facilities and other sources to produce pipeline-quality gas.
+CenterPoint plans to purchase RNG to help offset greenhouse gas emissions attributed to energy used by customers.

-• Green hydrogen is produced by splitting water into oxygen and hydrogen using renewable electricity.
-It can be blended into CenterPoint’s natural gas supply or used directly in a dedicated system with an industrial or large commercial customer
+Green hydrogen is produced by splitting water into oxygen and hydrogen using renewable electricity.
+It can be blended into the utility’s natural gas supply or used directly in a dedicated system with industrial or large commercial customers.
+CenterPoint has a green hydrogen production facility pilot project that’s been in operation in Minneapolis since 2022.
+The plan includes developing a second green-hydrogen production facility, which will use onsite solar panels and include a hydrogen storage system at a CenterPoint-owned property near Mankato, Minnesota.

 Networked geothermal system

-We propose developing a networked geothermal system to provide building heating and cooling to a neighborhood.
-A geothermal system uses a network of wells, water, pipes and pumps to pull heat out of the ground to deliver warmth to buildings in winter and to pump heat from those buildings back into the ground to provide cooling in summer.
+CenterPoint plans to develop a networked geothermal system, also known as a thermal energy network, to provide building heating and cooling to a neighborhood currently served by the utility.
+A geothermal system uses a network of wells, water, pipes and pumps to pull heat out of the ground, delivering warmth to buildings in winter and pumping heat from those buildings back into the ground to provide cooling in summer.
+Additionally, CenterPoint will offer incentives available for large customers to partially offset costs to install and operate their own networked geothermal system.

 Hybrid heating